Cornell-MAE-UG/sp26-portfolio-ab3325/_projects/nutcracker-as-beams.md

 - From x = 25mm to x = 0, M continues to change with slope +1800 N/mm
 - At x = 0mm (pivot): M = −46,500 + 1800 × 25 = −1,500 N·mm

 The maximum bending moment magnitude occurs at **x = 25mm**, where the shear force changes sign.
-This is the location of greatest curvature and highest bending stress.
-The maximum elastic deflection, however, occurs at the free end (x = 180mm), since deflection accumulates along the full length of the beam from the fixed support.
+This is the location of the highest bending stress.
+The maximum elastic deflection occurs at the free end (x = 180mm), since deflection builds up along the full length of the beam from the fixed support.

 To find deflection, the moment equation M(x) is integrated twice using M = EI·d²y/dx², applying boundary conditions y(0) = 0 and dy/dx(0) = 0 (fixed at pivot).
 The maximum deflection is at x = 180mm.
 This can all be seen in the picture.